eriksank/altcalconv/README.md

         ...
     fi

-I prefer the looks of this notational purity.
+I prefer the looks of this kind of notational purity.
 It is a quiet syntax, and self-evident for that matter.
 Unfortunately, the `then` keyword is not optional.
 It is mandatory, even though it is redundant.
 The language would be perfectly unambiguous without:

     if list
         expression1